-In this recipe, I’ve used the basic ingredients of a beef tagine; but have replaced the beef with seitan and prepared them in a regular skillet rather than an official beautiful tagine.
+In this recipe, I’ve used the ingredients of a beef tagine; but have replaced the beef with seitan and prepared them in a regular skillet rather than an official beautiful tagine.
 The exotic aroma of the spice mix alone is enticing.
 The seitan absorbs these flavors and is then mixed with diced vegetables, tangy green olives and sweet apricots to produce a delicious and satisfying vegetarian entrée.
 Serve with couscous or rice.
 Your carnivores will like it as well!

 Prep time: 30 minutes

 - Pinch of Saffron

 - 2 Tablespoons Olive Oil

 - 1 large Garlic Clove peeled